ajenti/ajenti/plugins/hosts/README.md

-# Ajenti plugin template
+# Hosts plugin

-This is the plugin template used by ajenti-dev-multitool
+Manage the content of the file /etc/hosts.